Value Adjustment Board

-The VAB consists of two County Commissioners, one Polk County School Board member and two citizen members--one citizen member who has homesteaded property, resides in Polk County, and is appointed by the Polk County Commission; and a second citizen member who owns a business occupying commercial space located within the Polk County School District, appointed by the School Board.
-The VAB employs special magistrates who are either attorneys with property law experience or certified appraisers to hear taxpayer petitions.
+The VAB consists of two County Commissioners, one Polk County School Board member and two citizens members-one citizen member who has homesteaded property, resides in Polk County, and is appointed by the Polk County Commission; and a second citizen member who owns a business occupying commercial space located within the Polk County School District, appointed by the School Board.
+The VAB employs special magistrates who are either attorney with property law experience or certified appraisers to hear taxpayer petitions.

-Applications are filed with the Property Appraiser for exemptions, portability and classifications.
-Although the major categories are Homestead, Seniors Homestead, Agriculture and Non-Profit, there are many exemptions and classifications, each with specific statutory requirements.
-The statutory deadline for accepting petitions for exemptions, portability, and classifications is 25 days after the mailing of TRIM (Truth in Millage) notices in mid-August by the Property Appraiser’s office.
+Applications are filed with the Property Appraiser for exemptions, portability, and classifications.
+Although the major categories are Homestead, Seniors Homestead, Agriculture, and Non-Profit, there are many exemptions and classifications, each with specific statutory requirements.
+The statutory deadline for accepting petitions for exemptions, portability, and classifications is 25 days after the mailing of Truth in Millage (TRIM) notices in mid-August by the Property Appraiser's office.
 The VAB must receive the petition by the 25th day, having it postmarked by the 25th day is not sufficient.

 Denial of an Exemption, Portability, or Classification